atul-gautam-au6/maze-Problem/README.md

 > To run this project, download and install `MazeSetup.exe` locally on your system

 **How to run**
 >Installing setup leads to `Python_project_Maze_Solver` file, which contains a `input.txt` file.
-In this file you need to put matrix of NxN size . if you were using windows  `maze_ solver.py` if you were using linux
+In this file you need to put matrix of NxN size .
+>if you were using windows run the file  commond argument `python maze_ solver.py input_file_name output_file_name` if you were using linux

 >A demo matrix is already present in `input.txt` file,if you just need to overwrite it.